How To Wire a New Switch and Ceiling Light

 Thanks for your electrical question Dennis.

-- Dennis, complete wiring diagrams can be found by following the links below.
+- Complete wiring diagrams can be found by following the information below.

 Home electrical wiring diagrams are an important tool for completing your electrical projects.
 An electrical wiring diagram can be as simple as a diagram showing how to install a new switch in your hallway, or as complex as the complete electrical blueprint for your new home or home improvement project.